Minijump/Squirrel/README.md

   * do not run all pipeline everytime (check if pipeline changed (with hash?), run everything only if yes, else only execute required action)
   * Imp pipeline (test before save? summary with blocks on the top? ...?)?
   * Multiples pipelines?
+* Actions ++
+  * ?add a 'name' that will enable to write squirrel action easily (with autocomplete when widgets are done) from scratch?
+  * ?add a apply_on decorator ...?
+  * ?In widget, if apply_on column and we have a colum, suggest the methods
+  * ?add a 'name' that will enable to write squirrel action easily (with autocomplete when widgets are done) from scratch?
+  * In Actions, Fields should be object instead of simple dict?
+  * In Actions, Add column, column_list, table, ... field type?
+  * Add actions (expl: Possibility to edit a cell value directly)
 * Secure app?
 If a project is shared to somebody else, we must be sure it won't run something bad for the computer?
 Is it even possible to do that?
 * Great-expectation unit test
 * Dashboard tab (custom/embedded metabase?
 Not sure it suits need/...)